 Knowing that, I was completely determined that she be 100% breastfed for as long as possible.
 Starting out life with an intellectual disability was hard enough, I reckoned.
 Why not give her every advantage I possibly could?
 A home-birth, sans drugs (which might hurt her), coupled with as much breast milk as she could handle.

 After she was born, she nursed, and nursed hard.

-I put it on.
 While I abhorred going that route again, I too was intimidated by Down syndrome.
 What did I know of anything?
 What if her latch really was weak?
 She had nursed what seemed to be hard the previous night, but how could I really tell, when I didn’t know about these things at all and people were telling me that babies with Down syndrome tend to have a weak latch?